 Operational route optimisation software is an application designed for operations managers or schedulers to manage daily operations.
 The first feature is to plan visits, either as we go along the calls from customers, or in one time over a time period.
 A second method is more for maintenance operations and deliveries.
 The smarter is the first step, the faster and more efficient will be the second step.
 This second step in the process is the building of routes.
 The efficiency of algorithms also ensures the performance of the optimization.

-Finally, to manage unexpected situations, some operational route optimisation software offers other features: the tracking in real time or not.
+Finally, some operational route optimisation software offers other features to manage unexpected situations.
+For exemple, the tracking in real time or not.
 Discover the benefits from using such software here.

-How can you ensure the efficiency and quality of route optimisation software?
+How to ensure the efficiency and quality of route optimisation software

 The efficiency of route optimisation software can be defined according to the optimum reached in a defined period.
 This analysis must take into account four criteria: